To Home Page

 32 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.

 The word “blasphemy” in this verse is a transliteration of the Greek noun blasphemia (pronounced blas-fay-me’-ah).
 When we say that a word is transliterated, that means it is carried directly over into English rather than translated.
-Blasphemia means, quite simply, reviling or abusive communication expressed to others.
-If this word were translated, a good English word for it would be reviling slander.
-Some Bible versions translate blasphemia as “injurious speaking.”
-By it's very nature, slander must be a lie spoken to others with the abusive intent of injuring the person it is directed against.
+According to BDAG, one of the most highly regarded Greek lexicons, blasphemia means, quite simply, " to speak in a disrespectful way that demeans, denigrates, maligns."
+If this word were translated, a good English phrase for it would be injurious speaking, as some bible versions render it.
 It is something spoken to others with the purposeful intent and desire to unjustly injure someone or to injure that person's reputation.

 Notice, also, that Jesus referred to this as “the blasphemy.
 His use of the word “the” indicates that he has a particular kind of blasphemy in mind.
 The nature of it is made clear in Lu 12:10 and Mark 3:29: